Income

 annuities) acquired by a pension fund is taxable as earned

-income although the annuity will not be subject to national
+income although annuities are not be subject to national

 insurance contributions.